 Fitbit Versa 3 vs. Fitbit Versa 2 What has changed?

 When a new edition gets released, it's important to understand what has changed so you can decide if it's a worthy upgrade.
-Upon comparing the Fitbit Versa 3 and the Fitbit Versa 2, it's clear that there were many improvements.
-Were you waiting for a Versa smartwatch with built-in GPS?
-Check.
-Perhaps you've been holding out for more accurate heart rate data?
-Check.
-You also get Active Zone Minutes, a mic and built-in speaker, and more voice assistant options with both Amazon Alexa and Google Assistant.
-A recent update enables Google Assistant as well as audible replies, voice calls, and more.
+Upon comparing the Fitbit Versa 3 and the Versa 2, it's clear that many improvements were made.

-If these updates don't jump out at you, then you might be content with basic health/activity tracking.
-Fortunately, the Fitbit Versa 2 is one of the best fitness trackers for casual users and is still a great smartwatch.
-Whether you're just starting your fitness journey or you've been in the game for a while now, the Versa 2 is still an excellent pick for the right type of user.
+If these updates don't jump out at you, then you might be someone who's content with basic health/activity tracking.
+Fortunately, the Fitbit Versa 2 is still one of the best fitness trackers for casual users.
+Whether you're just starting your fitness journey or you've been in the game for a while now, the Versa 2 is an excellent pick for the right type of user.

 The Fitbit Versa 3 checks every single box

-As you might expect, everything you already know and love about the Fitbit Versa 2 is also available on the new Fitbit Versa 3.
+As you might expect, everything you already know and love about the Fitbit Versa smartwatch is still readily available on the new model.
 Some of the tried-and-true features include multiple goal-based exercise modes, heart-rate tracking, advanced sleep monitoring, female health tracking, and Fitbit Pay.

 |Fitbit Versa 3||Fitbit Versa 2|